ckb-next/ckb-next/DAEMON.md

 **Note:** Key notifications are _not_ affected by bindings.
 For instance, if you run `echo bind a:b notify a > /dev/input/ckb1/cmd` and then press the A key, the notifications will read `key +a` `key -a`, despite the fact that the character printed on screen will be `b`.
 Likewise, unbinding a key or assigning a macro to a key does not affect the notifications.

-Additionally, the following notifications will be generated at `ckb0/notify*` regardless of circumstance:
-- `device <serial> added at <path>` whenever a device is connected.
-- `device <serial> removed from <path>` whenever a device is disconnected.

 Getting parameters
 ------------------

 Parameters can be retrieved using the `get` command.
 The data will be sent out as a notification.
 Generally, the syntax to get the data associated with a command is `get :<command>` (note the colon), and the associated data will be returned in the form of `<command> <data>`.
 The following data may be gotten:
-- `get :hello` simply prints `hello` to the notification node.
-This may be useful to determine whether or not the daemon is responding.
-It can only be issued to `ckb0` with no `device` command; in any other circumstance, it will be ignored.
-- `get :fps` gets the current frame rate.
-Returns `fps <rate>`.
-Like `:hello`, this will be ignored if it is issued to an actual keyboard.
-- `get :layout` gets the current keyboard layout.
-Returns `layout <country>`.
-This may be issued to `ckb0` to get the default layout or to any keyboard to get the keyboard's layout.
 - `get :mode` returns the current mode in the form of a `switch` command.
 (Note: Do not use this in a line containing a `mode` command or it will return the mode that you selected, rather than the keyboard's current mode.)
 - `get :name` returns the current mode's name in the form of `mode <n> name <name>`.
 To see the name of another mode, use `mode <n> get :name`.
 The name is URL-encoded; spaces are written as %20.
 The name may be truncated, so `name <some long string> get :name` may return something shorter than what was entered.
 - `get :profilename` returns the profile's name, in the form of `profilename <name>`.
 As above, it is URL-encoded and may be truncated.